camunda/camunda-bpm-examples/servicetask/soap-service/README.md

 # SOAP Service Task

-This quickstart demonstrates how to use the built-in SOAP HTTP connector for invoking SOAP services in Camunda BPM.
+This quickstart demonstrates how to use the built-in SOAP HTTP connector for invoking SOAP services in Camunda Platform.
 The example is *classless*, relying entirely on scripting and expression language.
 It makes use of the Camunda Connect and the Camunda Spin extensions.

 The example includes a BPMN 2.0 process which calls a weather forecast service, parses the result and takes a decision based on the result: